Savannah, Piedmont Republic

 The last obstacle, at the Civic Center entrance, was a team of hard-case Alliance Protective Agency suits who made his skin crawl like those harness apes could never hope to.
-"You need to turn around now, idiot," he grumbled to himself as they gave his invitation a suspicious going over...consulted their list...whispered among them-selves...talked to someone on their radios...who came out to join the fun.
-Boss suit was a tall, thin man in a cheap overcoat, and his sour expression said that 'Master Andrew Jee-rome Dawson, Esquire' was important for reasons he was not happy about.
-If Drew didn't know better, he'd swear this long drink of water was expecting him.
+"You need to turn around now, idiot," he grumbled to himself as they gave his invitation a suspicious going over...consulted their list...whispered among themselves...talked to someone on their radios...who came out to join the fun.
+Boss suit was a short, thin man with frazzled hair and a limp, and his sour expression said that 'Master Andrew Jee-rome Dawson, Esquire' was important for reasons he was not happy about.
+If Drew didn't know better, he'd swear this drink of water was expecting him.

 Drew was about ready to cave in when another limousine pulled up to the steps.
 The local apes were all over it, with plenty of 'yes-sir-no-sir' for its load of autocrats from one of the suburban plantations.
 'Bastards,' Drew cursed in the silent rage of the dispossessed.
 'Hope you burn.'
 What hurt worst was how the apes jumped to open limo doors while treating him like a dangerous animal.
 'Hope you rot in hell,' he fumed to himself.
 'And I got something special for you, slutbitches.'
 Rich fat-cats' ho's in sleek, skimpy threads, showing off for their 'gentlemen'.
 They got plenty of 'yes-miss-no-miss' too.